Michelle Hernandez

 What advice would you give to young women entering your industry?

-I would say, knowing that you belong in every room that you enter, even if it doesn't always feel that way.
+Know that you belong in every room that you enter, even if it doesn't always feel that way.
 Don't be afraid to just take up that space and ask questions and really seek out mentors who will support your growth.
 Lead with confidence, not the pressures or expectations you may feel, and really use your voice and your perspective and your lived experiences, because they really matter, especially in these leadership spaces where representation is still lacking.
 We need more women, we need more Latinas, we need women stepping forward to lead authentically and inspire the next generation of women to do the same.
-Know that you belong in these spaces, and we have to get over the fear and just really lean with our confidence.
+Know that you belong in these spaces, and we have to get over the fear and just really lead with our confidence.

 What are the biggest challenges or opportunities in your field right now?